 My Prague Food and Drink Gateway

 This page is your gateway into all things related to Prague food and drink in the city.
 It covers Czech Beer i.e. what to expect, the different kinds plus pubs and beer gardens to enjoy drinking it.
-You’ll find options for Beer Spas, Wine bars, Restaurants, Cafes, Food eBooks and Classic Czech Recipes.
+You’ll find options for Beer Spas, Wine bars, Restaurants, Cafes and Classic Czech Recipes.

 A selection of about 30 of my favourite places in Prague covering Czech, Italian, French, Japanese, Thai, Steak, Mediterranean, Vegetarian, Scenic and the top places in the city and links to further restaurant visits, posts and reviews.
 Some are expensive, others offer more of a cheaper pub experience but all have outstanding Prague food choices.
-Something for everyone and a FREE booking service if you want to make reservations.
-Read more on the Restaurants page.
-You’ll also find several eBooks on the site that look at How to Enjoy Czech Food, 23 Scenic Restaurants and The Prague Vegetarian/Vegan Guide.
-Nothing over 2 Euros.
+Something for everyone.
+Read more on the Restaurants page and also check the Restu post for a free reservation service.

 Prague has some stunning cafe settings.
 Throw in great service, historic Cubism and Art Nouveau buildings plus high quality food and drink.
 You’ll start collecting memories.
 Old and new, all my favourites in different areas of Prague are here along with recommendations and reasons why you might like to visit them.
 Read more on the Cafes page.

 Well this may be one of the reasons that you have come to Prague i.e. to try our world famous beers so lets jump right in and start learning about the different beers here, the strengths, how to pronounce the names, measures and places to try.
 Read more on the Czech Beers page.